Understanding the Topology and the Geometry of the Space of Persistence Diagrams via Optimal Partial Transport

-\subsection{Fr\'echet means in $\PD^p$}
+\subsection{$p$-Fr\'echet means in $\PD^p$}

-We now prove the existence of Fr\'echet means in $\PD^p$ for any distribution of persistence diagram (i.e.~probability distribution supported on $\PD^p$), extending the results of \cite{tda:mukherjee2011probabilitymeasure}, in which authors prove their existence for specific probability distributions (namely distributions with compact support or specific rates of decay).
-The following theorem asserts two different things: that $\argmin\{\EE(a),\ a \in \PD^p\}$ is non empty, and that $\min\{\EE(a),\ a\in \PD^p\} = \min\{\EE(\mu),\ \mu \in \MM^p\}$, i.e~a persistence measure cannot perform strictly better than an optimal persistence diagram when averaging diagrams.
-As for Fr\'echet means in $\MM^p$, we start with the finite case. \begin{lemma} Consider $a_1, \dots, a_N \in \PD_f$, weights $(\lambda_i)_i$ that sum to $1$, and let $\P \defeq \sum_{i=1}^N \lambda_i \delta_{a_i}$.
-Then, $\P$ admits a Fr\'echet mean in $\PD_f$. \end{lemma} The proof of this lemma is delayed to Appendix \ref{sec:proof_barycenters}.
-Note that we actually prove a stronger result, namely that if $\P = \sum_{i=1}^N \lambda_i \delta_{c_i}$, with the $c_i$ point measures (see Appendix \ref{subsec:background_measures}) with the same mass in some sufficiently regular metric space $(X,d)$ (see the proof for the technical details), then there exists a Fr\'echet mean of $\P$ for the $W_p$ distance which is a point measure.
+We now prove the existence of $p$-Fr\'echet means for distributions of persistence diagram (i.e.~probability distributions supported on $\PD^p$), extending the results of \cite{tda:mukherjee2011probabilitymeasure}, in which authors prove their existence for specific probability distributions (namely distributions with compact support or specific rates of decay).
+Theorem \ref{thm:barycenterInD} below asserts two different things: that $\argmin\{\EE(a),\ a \in \PD^p\}$ is non empty, and that $\min\{\EE(a),\ a\in \PD^p\} = \min\{\EE(\mu),\ \mu \in \MM^p\}$, i.e~a persistence measure cannot perform strictly better than an optimal persistence diagram when averaging diagrams.
+As for $p$-Fr\'echet means in $\MM^p$, we start with the finite case.
+The following lemma actually gives a geometric description of the set of $p$-Fr\'echet means obtained when averaging a finite number of finite diagrams. \begin{lemma} Consider $a_1, \dots, a_N \in \PD_f$, weights $(\lambda_i)_i$ that sum to $1$, and let $\P \defeq \sum_{i=1}^N \lambda_i \delta_{a_i}$.
+Then, the set of minimizers of $\mu \mapsto \sum_{i=1}^N \lambda_i \Dp^p(\mu, a_i)$ is a non empty convex subset of $\MM_f^p$ whose extreme points belong to $\PD_f$.
+In particular, $\P$ admits a $p$-Fr\'echet mean in $\PD_f$. \end{lemma} The proof of this lemma is delayed to Appendix \ref{sec:proof_barycenters}.
+Note that, as a straightforward consequence, if $\P$ has a unique minimizer in $\PD_f$ (which is generically true \cite{tda:turner2013meansAndMedians}), then so it does in $\MM_f^p$.